AbdullahKeteldijk/wdps/README.md

 3) Entity linking, using ElasticSearch and knowledge base RDF - queries.

 ## Step 1:
+First we splitted the WARC file into WARC records.
+With each record containg a HTML file.
+These file were then cleaned of HTML code.
+For this we used the Python packages 'WarcIO' and 'BeautifulSoup'.

 ## Step 2:
+Second we generated the candidate entities with three methods.
+* We use the Stanford NER tagger to get single word entities.
+* We use out own algorithm, the naive n-gram, to get multiword entities
+* We use the POS tagger from NLTK to get the proper nouns (NNP).
+We found that these are often untagged entities.

+Note: We save the output of each document in a seperate csv file.
+        When we were debugging the program locally we ran into a lot of memory errors.
+        This approach made sure that we did not get any errors anymore.
+        We merge the output in the CSV_Merge.py file.

 ## Step 3: